rist-ro/rl-introduction-notes/sutton_rl.md

 For each one of these functions, **one can use either sample or expected updates**.
 This differentiation is, however, relevant only in the case of stochastic environments.
 Each combination of function and update type results in a specific update rule (eg, Sarsa, Q-learning, etc) (**see  page 172 for a diagram**).

-Each of them vary in utility in certain situations, **for example sample update rules seem better when the branching factor is moderately large** (>100​) as expected updates would require $b$ (branching factor) computations to do an update while sample updates tend to asymptotically reach the same error reduction in less steps.
-Moreover sample updates, appear to be less affected by estimation errors than expected updates (diagram on page 174).
+Each of them varies in utility in certain situations, **for example, sample update rules seem better when the branching factor is moderately large** (>100​) as expected updates would require $b$ (branching factor) computations to do an update while sample updates tend to asymptotically reach the same error reduction in fewer steps.
+Moreover, sample updates, appear to be less affected by estimation errors than expected updates (diagram on page 174).

 ---

 #### Trajectory sampling

-Exhaustive sweeps, such as those performed in DP devote equal amount of time to the entirety of the state-action space.
+Exhaustive sweeps, such as those performed in DP devote an equal amount of time to the entirety of the state-action space.
 Another approach **would be to sample according to a certain distribution, such as the on-policy distribution**.
 Depending on the distribution (ie. if the number of visits of each step does not go to infinity in the limit), the convergence guarantee may be broken.
 However, it may be fine in practice.

-**Sampling based on the on-policy distribution is called trajectory sampling** and can be advantageous in terms of speed in MDPs with many states and small branching factor, but in the long run it may hurt exploration and provide diminishing improvements (see page 176 for experiment and diagram).
-The diminishing results are usually because more time is spent on states whose values are already learned well-enough.
+**Sampling based on the on-policy distribution is called trajectory sampling** and can be advantageous in terms of speed in MDPs with many states and small branching factor, but in the long run, it may hurt exploration and provide diminishing improvements (see page 176 for experiment and diagram).
+The diminishing results are usually because more time is spent on states whose values are already learned well enough.

 ---

-#### Real-time Dynamic Programming (RTDP) - NEEDS REWRITE!
+#### Real-time Dynamic Programming (RTDP)

 RTDP is a variant of **asynchronous DP where the values visited are distributed according to the on-policy distribution**.
 Actions are selected greedily and  expected updates are applied to the current state.
 Any set of **arbitrary states** can be updated as well at each step (eg. limited horizon look-ahead, etc).
-By using expected updates, it is a form **value iteration**.
+By using expected updates, it is a form of **value iteration**.

 If the episode ends in the goal state, RTDP will converge to the optimal policy **over all provided relevant states** given a few simple constraints, such as all the initial values being zero.

+**Note:** This is a very brief presentation of the subject.
+See the corresponding chapter for more in-depth info.

 ---

 #### Planning at decision time

-The type of planing done used until now used only to **improve the estimation of value functions is called background planning**.
+The type of planning done until now to **improve the estimation of value functions is called *background planning***.
 Another type of planning, which **takes into account the current state $S_t$ and its goal is to produce a better $A_t$ is called decision-time planning**.

 The two types of planning are not mutually exclusive and the decision-time planning methods can store their results by updating the value functions too, but **the primary goal of decision time planning is to improve the quality of actions taken at each control step**.
-What this type of planning usually provides is deeper and better look-ahead than using the raw value function.
+What this type of planning usually provides, is deeper and better look-ahead than using the raw value function.

 The two types can be combined, and often are, but decision time planning is often used in tasks where inference time is not a concern as the look-ahead incurs some overhead.